jackie-ho/car-repository/resources/01-user-interface/views-102-lesson/readme.md

 	android:alpha="0.5"/>
 ```

-## Demo: Changing Views Part 1 (5 minutes)
+## Guided practice: Changing Views Part 1 (5 minutes)

-Watch me as I create a layout and add a few views to it.
-In XML, the views are changed to look differently.
+Let's make a an app with three TextViews, with the text "Red", "Green", and "Blue".
+The text color for each should correspond to what the text says.

 ## Intro: Referencing views in Java (10 minutes)